School Board Policy 412 Procedures-

 1. Employees who are required to utilize certain communications devices in the performance of their job duties shall, upon written approval from the appropriate director, receive reimbursement for said devices.

 2. Reimbursements are limited to the following:

-b.
-Communication devices which give access to district email and calendars can be reimbursed at a level of $65 monthly or actual costs, which ever are lower.
+a.
+Communication devices which give access to district email and calendars can be reimbursed at a level of $65 monthly or actual costs, which ever is less.

 1. The School District is exempt from the cost of sales tax for all materials and supplies that are purchased.